santiment/academy/src/docs/santiment-queries/api-access/index.md

 ### Using the Python library

-The [sanpy](https://github.com/santiment/sanpy) provides the `execute_sql` function, which interacts with the above described `computeRawClickhouseQuery` API.
+The [sanpy](https://github.com/santiment/sanpy) provides the `execute_sql` function, which interacts with the above described `runRawSqlQuery` API.
 The function accepts two named parameters - `query` and `parameters`, runs the query and returns the result as a Pandas DataFrame.

 #### sanpy request example